Enjoy a quick frozen breakfast on the go with these breakfast popsicles made with yogurt, fruits, and chia seeds.

 - 1/2 cup nonfat milk (or use a milk alternative)

 - 3 tablespoons honey (can sub maple syrup)

 - 2 tablespoons chia seeds

 - In a small bowl, combine yogurt, milk, honey, and chia seeds.

 - Arrange sliced blueberries, kiwi, and strawberries in popsicle molds.

-- Gently spoon yogurt mixture into popsicle molds.
+- Gently spoon the yogurt mixture into popsicle molds.
 Insert wooden sicks into molds.
-Freeze for at least 4 hours until popsicles are solid.
+Freeze for at least 4 hours or until the popsicles are solid.
 Popsicles will keep in the freezer for up to two weeks.